List of New X-Men story arcs: X-Men Reload

-The Xavier school and much of New York has recently been attacked by mutant terrorist Magneto, leaving much in ruins.
-Former New Mutants Dani, Shan, and Rahne were assigned the task of shuttling the summer students to safety, thereby sitting out the encounter.
-Donald Pierce, leader of The Reavers, lies in prison awaiting execution, but is given an offer of leniency in exchange for information on Kevin Ford who previously attacked him in New York.
+The Xavier school and much of New York has been attacked by mutant terrorist Magneto, leaving much in ruins.
+Former New Mutants Dani, Xi'an, and Rahne are assigned with shuttling the summer students to safety, thereby sitting out the encounter.
+Donald Pierce, leader of the Reavers, lies in prison awaiting execution, but is given an offer of leniency in exchange for information on Kevin Ford who previously attacked him in New York.
 During transport to his hearing, Pierce escapes.
 Many former New Mutants arrive at the school to assess the damage.
-The FBI inform the team that Pierce has escaped and will likely seek revenge against Kevin Ford or Josh Foley, the former Reaver that betrayed him.
+The FBI inform the team that Pierce has escaped and will likely seek revenge against Kevin Ford or Josh Foley, the former Reaver who betrayed him.
 The students are hid away from the school grounds, but Josh Foley agrees to return to the school to try to draw Pierce to him.
 The plan works and as Pierce and his Reavers attack, the New Mutant team quickly jumps to the defense of the school; swiftly defeating Pierce.
 Their battle complete, Dani considers if her true calling should be as part of an X-Men team vs. remaining with the students.

+New Worlds

+"New Worlds" was the third story arc from Grant Morrison's run on the Marvel Comics title New X-Men, running from issues #127-133.
+In the aftermath of both the Genoshan genocide and Cassandra Nova's revelation of Charles Xavier's mutant powers, as well as his school's function as a mutant haven, the X-Men must try to broker peace amidst rising human/mutant tensions, while still combating the mutant threats arising worldwide.
+This story arc not only dealt with the fallout of Genosha's destruction, but also began the psychic relationship shared by Cyclops and Emma Frost.